 It's even more remarkable that the O-line, rearranged on a weekly basis, didn't commit a single false start, hold or illegal use of hands in that last quarter.

 "I think it was just a heightened level of focus and a heightened level of urgency," Beachum said, "realizing that we just didn't have many opportunities left.
 And you never want to be the person that's hurting the team.
 I just think we had a collection of guys that wanted to be positive contributors."

 See the Top Images Throughout the 2019 Jets Season

 There's no telling how many of the 14 different line starters will return in 2020.
 "That's the NFL," Beachum said.
 "You never know."

 Six of the 11 different starters — tackles Beachum and Brandon Shell, guards Alex Lewis, Tom Compton and Brent Qvale, and center Ryan Kalil — can become unrestricted free agents.
-C Leo Koloamatangi, who was active late in the season but didn't play, can be a restricted FA.
+C Leo Koloamatangi, who was active for five games but didn't play, can be an exclusive rights FA.
 Corbin Kaufusi, Brian Lundblade and Jimmy Murray, who all ended the year on the practice squad, have signed reserve/future deals.

 And free agency and the draft beckon.
 As general manager Joe Douglas said in his end-of-season news conference: "Moving forward, the line of scrimmage is always going to be a priority here and so it's definitely going to be something that we're going to look to improve every year."